openaddresses/openaddresses/CONTRIBUTING.md

 Confused?
 Not sure where your source fits in?
 [Open an issue](https://github.com/openaddresses/openaddresses/issues/new),
-we’d rather a duplicate than miss it altogether!
+we’d rather a duplicate source, than miss it altogether!

 ### Errors & Current Sources